 statements from authorities and for Austria, also from members of the public.

 Furthermore, in Austria, an existing database on EIA related documents (centrally kept by the Federal Environment Agency) allowed for an analysis of final notifications of decisions.
 In total, nine federal road projects and 12 rail projects from Austria were analysed (all high-performance routes, comprising linear projects and large station projects).
-Only two high-voltage power projects were available digitally (see Annex, table 1).
+Only two high-voltage power projects were available digitally (see Annex).
 All selected road and power line projects concerned the construction of newly planned routes.
 With regards to rail projects, two tunnels (Brenner and Semmering base-level tunnels) represented - at least in parts - new transport routes, while all other projects were about the construction of additional tracks to existing infrastructure (upgrades to high-performance routes).

 The 28 EIAs from Germany comprised all types of landscapes (e.g. mountains, central uplands, northern lowland and riparian landscapes).
 As in Austria, new projects as well as upgrades of existing infrastructure were included.
-Altogether, 12 high-voltage power transmission projects, seven rail projects and nine road projects were included (see Annex, table 2).
+Altogether, 12 high-voltage power transmission projects, seven rail projects and nine road projects were included (see Annex).

 In both, Austria and Germany, EIA is linked to permit procedures.
 In Austria, but not in Germany, EIA follows a one-stop-shop approach, allowing to address all permits together (e.g. hydrological engineering and geology related).
 This difference between the two countries means the potential influence of framing conditions for integrating CC adaptation can be critically reflected on (Jiricka-Pürrer, in print).